KJGilkes/AppStore2.0/README.md

 ```
 This command will install the eslint package and save it as a dev dependency.

-You will aslo need to install a linter or eslinter packge for whatever IDE you are using.
+You will also need to install a linter or eslinter packge for whatever IDE you are using.
 In this case I am using atom so I would navigate to the settings an search for the atom linter or linter-eslint package and install it.

 ### Configuration
 You will need to add a .eslintrc.json file on the root level of the project and specify these rules inside: